Antiz96/Linux-Server/VMs/Alpine-Linux_Server_Template.md

 ### Optional - Switch to the edge branch and enable testing repo

-I personally depends on a few packages that are still currently in the testing repositories.
+I personally need a few packages that were only available in the testing repository (not the case anymore).
-As such, I currently switch to the edge branch of the repositories (which basically turns Alpine into a rolling release) and I activate the testing repositories.
+If needed, here's how to switch to the edge branch of the repositories (which basically turns Alpine into a rolling release) and enable the testing repository.

 ```bash
 vi /etc/apk/repositories